LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 The `<AddTodo/>` component will render an input field and a button.
 The input field is where the user types a new todo.
 The button will be used to send this new todo back to a function in the parent `<App/>` component to add this todo to the todos list.
 This function will be taken as props inside the `<AddTodo/>` component.

-To store the `newTodo`, create a signal since you want this property to be reactive based on what user enters in the input.
+To store the `newTodo`, create a signal since you want this property to be reactive based on what the user enters in the input.

 ```jsx
  const [newTodo,setNewTodo]=createSignal('')